disciplesian/disciplesian/README.md

 😄 Pronouns: Child of God

-⚡ Fun fact: I was an early adopter of AI 🤖 and started my cyber journey in Y2K.
+⚡ Fun fact: I was an early adopter of AI 🤖 and started my cyber journey before Y2K.

 🗣️ “Your accent is your unique contribution to the linguistic world.” – @disciplesian